droidecahedron/nrf_io_practice/README.md

 # Overview
 A simple button demo showcasing the use of GPIO input with interrupts.
 The sample prints a message to the console each time a button is pressed.
 Functions pretty similarly to my caf sample.
+I don't really account for bouncy buttons here.

 # Function
 - Press button 1 twice quickly (within 1s) to alternate LED scroll speed.